 Wondering how to prepare for the MCAT?
 You’re in the right place.
 Read on to learn more about how to start studying for your MCAT!

-Your MCAT score shows medical school admissions committees you have the foundational knowledge and aptitude to succeed in a rigorous medical school curriculum.
+Your MCAT score shows med school admissions committees you have the foundational knowledge and aptitude to succeed in a rigorous curriculum.
 Understanding test content through continued studying and revision is key to your success!

 This guide will cover the basics of how to start studying for the MCAT so you can shoot for a stellar score and improve your profile.
 Let’s jump in!

 Achieving a high MCAT score takes hard work and preparation.
 MCAT prep starts with choosing classes that teach you content you’ll see on the exam.
-A lot of content you’ll see on the MCAT is taught in college-level science courses.
+A lot of MCAT content is taught in college-level science courses.

 Based on a recent AAMC survey, applicants reported studying for three months on average for 20 hours weekly.
 This works out to approximately 240 hours of MCAT prep time.

-These steps can help you to start studying effectively for the MCAT.
+These steps can help you understand how to begin studying for the MCAT.

 The AAMC’s MCAT Essentials document gives you a thorough overview of everything you need to know about the test.
 Brushing up on the MCAT’s history can also help you better understand the test and its purpose: